pfriedma/hydroponics/README.md

 1. Arrange containers as needed
 1. For containers that drain vertically (down), you'll want to cut a bit of tubing to put on the inside of the container to ensure the fluid level is just touching the bottom of the baskets
 1. Hook up the tubing
+1. Set up lights and plug everything in (make sure that each device - pump, lights, air pump - are plugged into their appropriate outlet)
 1. Place pump in reservoir, connect, fill reservoir with water and test.
 Depending on your setup, you'll want to adjust the pump runtime per cycle (`PUMP_PULSE_LENGTH`) in `src/constants_and_pins.h`
 1. Transplant plants into baskets, covering with washed clay pebbles.
 1. Follow nutrient manufacturer's guides

+#### Control system
+1. Select 4 appropriate digital I/O pins for the relay board and connect
+1. Make sure if using a 3.3 v board, the jumper that bridges signal and coil voltages on the relay control board is removed.
+You'll supply 5v separately.
+1. Connect ground
+1. Connect 5v to relay coil input VCC
+1. Load up Arduino IDE and Modify `constants_and_pins.h` with the pins chosen
+1. Flash and test.
+1. Wire up outlets to the relay board.
+I recommend testing each outlet against the controller with a continuity tester before supplying voltage

 ## Repository Structure
 ### 3d files